SAP-samples/cloud-espm-cloud-native/README.md

 Below steps describe how Authentication and Authorization is implemented in ESPM application.

  -  Include a [Application Security Descriptor](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/150b04d647cd4b42835411c1787a8b11.html) file (xs-security.json) to the project.
 This file can be found in the root folder of the project.
 A role “Retailer” is defined within the Application Security Descriptor.
 Only a person assigned the Retailer role will be able to access Retailer UI of the ESPM Application to process the Sales Orders

  - Configure scope checks for validating jwt tokens.
 This is done in Sales Service and Product Service by extending the [WebSecurityConfigurerAdapter class](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/annotation/web/configuration/WebSecurityConfigurerAdapter.html).
- - App to App communication for Business user is implemented in createSalesOrder method of class com.sap.refapps.espm.controller.SalesOrderController in sale-service microservice and UpdateStockbyProductID method in com.sap.refapps.espm.controller.ProductController class  of product-service microservice .
-As a pre requsite the  sale-service and product-service should be bound to same xsuaa instance.
-When a Retailer logs in to Accept a Sales Order created by a Customer, the Business User is propagated from sale-service to product-service for a Stock check before accepting a Sales Order.
+ - App to App communication for Business user is implemented in createSalesOrder method of class `com.sap.refapps.espm.controller.SalesOrderController ` in sale-service microservice and UpdateStockbyProductID method in `com.sap.refapps.espm.controller.ProductController` class  of product-service microservice .
+ - As a pre requsite the  sale-service and product-service should be bound to same xsuaa instance.
+When a Retailer login to Accept a Sales Order created by a Customer, the Business User is propagated from sale-service to product-service for a Stock check before accepting a Sales Order.
 This ensures that enough stock is available before a Sales Order is accepted and only a user with Retailer role has the permission to do a stock check.
- -  App to App communication for Technical user is implemented between sale-service and tax-service using client-credential flow. sale-service and tax-service are bound to different xsuaa instances. sale-service to instance espm-xsuaa and tax-service to espm-xsuaa-tax.
+ -  App to App communication for Technical user is implemented between sale-service and tax-service using **client-credential flow**.
+Sale-service and Tax-service are bound to different XSUAA instances.
+Sale-service is bound to instance ***espm-xsuaa*** and tax-service is bound to instance  ***espm-xsuaa-tax***.

 ### Configuring Enterprise Messaging